 Pro tip: Keep in mind that all workflow automations begin based on an opportunity entering a stage.
 So you'll operate out of your sales pipeline stages to kick off any automation you create.
 If you are looking for an automation based on a feature (e.g. automatic invoicing or custom responses to meetings scheduled), you can find more in this article on common automations.

 Sends an email from one of your email templates.
 You'll choose who to send the email from (teams plan), use tokens for who to send the email to, and add a CC if you'd like.
 You can also choose to edit your email template for all of these automated instances.

-Sends from your chosen Hectic business phone number.
+Sends from your chosen Moxie business phone number.
 You'll use tokens to choose who the text will send to from your contacts, form, or opportunity.
 Type in the text that you want to send to each automated instance and use the personalization tokens on the right.

 Before you can send an invoice, you'll need to make sure that you've updated the opportunity in pipeline and added it to a client (either an existing client or created a new one).

 You'll be able to choose your payment terms for the invoice and then add a line item from your product and service library.
 This is designed to be flexible.
 The unit label can be anything that makes sense for your business from a discovery session to a batch of cupcakes.

 Use tokens for which email to send the invoice to and choose your email template from the dropdown.

 Pro tip: If you want to create a deposit invoice from a proposal or contract, you can use the built in automation in agreements.
 If you want to create an automatic recurring invoice, use the built in automation in invoices.